Emmett/Frankel Fellow in Environmental Law and Policy

 - M.S.
 UC Berkeley, 2000

-Jesse Reynolds is an Emmett/Frankel Fellow in Environmental Law and Policy at UCLA School of Law for 2018-2020.
-He researches how society can develop norms, rules, and institutions to manage transboundary environmental problems, particularly those involving new technologies.
-While his approach is centered in international environmental law, Reynolds draws from other disciplines, including international relations and economics.
-His research focusses on the governance of climate engineering, a group of proposed methods to intentionally intervene in earth systems at large scales in order to counterbalance anthropogenic climate change.
+Jesse Reynolds is an Emmett/Frankel Fellow in Environmental Law and Policy at UCLA School of Law for 2018-2021.
+He researches and teaches how society can develop norms, rules, procedures, and institutions to manage environmental opportunities and challenges, particularly those involving new technologies.
+While his approach is centered within international environmental law, he draws upon other disciplines, including international relations and economics.
+Reynolds has extensively researched geoengineering (climate engineering), a group of proposed methods to intentionally intervene in earth systems at large scales in order to counterbalance anthropogenic climate change.
 His book The Governance of Solar Geoengineering: Managing Climate Change in the Anthropocene was published on Cambridge University Press in 2019.
 Reynolds is also currently exploring the roles of new biotechnologies, such as gene drives, and artificial intelligence in the conservation of biodiversity and facilitating sustainability more generally.